Aki78/AirportHeistGroup3MetropoliaProject/README.md

 control-c							stop command
 py -3 filename.py					runs python program that is in the file in your terminal (windows only) python3 filename.py					runs python program that is in the file in your terminal (linux/Mac)

+grep -r [expression]                            finds the file where the expression exists
 ```